vtpasquale/cfdGridTools/README.md

 # cfdGridTools
-A project from me to learn C++, Make, and grid formats
+A project for me to learn C++, Make, and grid formats